-Whilst there are many positive aspects of living in Runnymede, these need to be balanced against a number of issues and challenges which must be considered in the development of this strategy.
+Whilst there are many positives, these need to be balanced against a number of issues and challenges which must be considered in the development of this strategy.
 These include:

 - Addressing areas of deprivation in the Borough where unemployment and unsuitable housing are an issue;

 - Limited land for housing development;

 - High levels of housing costs in the Borough making some accommodation options increasingly unaffordable;

 - Cost of living increases

 - Public and health services under strain.